Every person who digitally upskills secures work and businesses can access a pool of digital talent.

 Almost two in three Australian workers (64%) currently apply digital skills in their work, and in the next five years that number is set to reach 90% (World Economic Forum, Future of Jobs Report, 2020).

 Every worker is now, or will be, one who needs digital skills.

 Forecasts show 60,000 additional digital workers are needed yearly in Australia to meet demands (Deloitte Access Economics, Australia’s Digital Pulse 2021, Future Directions for Australia’s Technology Workforce,)

 However current approaches to digital education and training lack capacity and agility.
 In 2019, only 7,000 students in Australia graduated with an IT degree and less than 3,000 people completed a Cert IV in the ICT training package (NCVER VOCStat Database).

 A national education system is required which can produce the people with relevant digital skills more quickly.

-A New and Simpler Model
+A Simpler Model with an end-to-end view:

 To find out more about how we can work together, click the option that best describes you.

 DSO works closely with representatives from a diverse range of industries.